BuyPro/Sideburns/README.md

 The start of the tag can also be given certain modifiers to change its meaning.
 Two of these create a "block" that will need to be closed with a special closing tag, while the third functions as per the standard tag but will also escape whatever value is to be inserted.

 NB: Check the Roadmap to see which features are currently available.
-Using a modifier that isn't currently supported will cause the interpreter to look for the incorrect property name (e.g. [[\* names]] would look for "\* names" instead of looping through the array "names")
+Use of an un-implemented operator will currently be ignored.

 The modifiers are as follows: